Overlays

 overlay.
 If we remove the overlay, we can't call it anymore:

-(spam)> overlay remove spam
+(spam)> overlay hide spam

 (zero)> eggs